apache/spark/docs/apache-airflow/tutorial.rst

 Testing
 '''''''
 Let's test by running the actual task instances for a specific date.
-The date specified in this context is called ``execution_date``.
-This is the *logical* date, which simulates the scheduler running your task or dag at a specific date and time, even though it *physically* will run now ( or as soon as its dependencies are met).
+The date specified in this context is called the *logical date* (also called *execution date* for historical reasons), which simulates the scheduler running your task or DAG for a specific date and time, even though it *physically* will run now (or as soon as its dependencies are met).

+We said the scheduler runs your task *for* a specific date and time, not *at*.
+This is because each run of a DAG conceptually represents not a specific date and time, but an interval between two times, called a :ref:`data interval <data-interval>`.
+A DAG run's logical date is the start of its data interval.

 .. code-block:: bash